 Enhancing public safety is also a key part of improving quality of life.
 In late 2015, the Mayor and Common Council approved a five-year Police Resources Plan focused on rebuilding sworn staffing levels and provide the sworn staff with the tools (largely technology, equipment and vehicles) needed to do the job.
 The Police Resources Plan also seeks to increase community engagement in strategies to reduce crime and increase economic development opportunities.

 Portions of the Plan are financially supported by voter-approved Measures YY and Z that have been in place since November 2006.
 These measures established an additional 0.25 percent sales tax that took effect in April 2007.
-Use of Measure Z funds are reviewed by a Measure Z Oversight Committee and will be reported on by the Committee annually.
-To date, funds have been spent primarily to hire the Police Department personnel as high vacancy rates continue to be an countywide challenge.
+Use of Measure Z funds are reviewed by a Measure Z Oversight Committee and are reported on by the Committee annually.
+To date, funds have been spent primarily to hire Police Department personnel as high vacancy rates continue to be an countywide challenge.

 The City’s elevation is 1,049 feet above sea level and encompasses the area of approximately 62.24 square miles.
 San Bernardino is located approximately 60 miles east of Los Angeles, 120 miles northeast of metropolitan San Diego, and 55 miles northwest of Palm Springs.